RomanovsCorner/Zeller-s-Congruence/README.md

 # Zeller-s-Congruence
-A console based program that uses Zeller's congruence algorithm to calculate leap years and the day of the week of a given calendar date.
+Zeller's Congruence is a console based program that calculates leap years and the day of the week of a given calendar date using uses Zeller's algorithm.